codemagic-ci-cd/codemagic-docs/content/flutter-publishing/github-releases.md

 ---
 description: How to create a GitHub release with artifacts using the Flutter workflow editor
-title: GitHub releases with WFE
+title: GitHub releases with Flutter workflow editor
 linkTitle: GitHub releases
 weight: 13
 aliases: /publishing/github-release/